drunksonly/announcements/README.md

 Please do not hold meetings in violation of this policy, as this could jeopardize our relationship with the City of San Diego.

-__Bookmark this website — it will be updated as more information is made available.__
+__Bookmark this website — it will be updated as more information becomes available.__

 ## Other Options